 This system imposes a hidden tax on every economic transaction in Alberta.
 The province's households currently carry $197 billion in mortgage debt and pay approximately $10 billion annually in mortgage interest alone.
 Alberta businesses shoulder an additional $203 billion in debt with corresponding interest obligations.
 Meanwhile, the provincial government itself pays $3.2 billion yearly servicing its $82.87 billion debt.

-Collectively, Albertans transfer over $23 billion annually to financial institutions simply for the privilege of using money that banks create costlessly through regulatory exemption.
+Collectively, Albertans total indebtedness of ~$500 billion transfers $23 billion annually to creditors, including to commercial banks simply for the privilege of using money that banks create costlessly through regulatory exemption.

 The alternative – wealth-backed money creation – would enable Albertans to monetize their existing assets without interest obligations.
 Instead of "borrowing" the full value of a home and paying principal and interest for 25 years, a homeowner could verify the property's value, create Alberta Bucks equivalent to a portion of that net value, and use those units to reduce the total cost of acquiring the property or for other transactions, while retaining full use of the property.
 The obligation would simply be to redeem the created units if selling the property, with no interest accumulation (or principal repayment terms) on the created units over time.